USER MANUAL BP409C BEKO

 When removing refrigerant from a system, either for servicing or decommissioning, it is recommended good practice that all refrigerants are removed

 safely.
 When transferring refrigerant into cylinders, ensure that only appropriate refrigerant recovery cylinders are employed.
 Ensure that the correct number of cylinders for holding the total system charge are available.
-All cylinders to be used are designated for the recovered refrigerant and labeled for that refrigerant (i.e. special cylinders for the recovery of refrigerant).
+All cylinders to be used are designated for the recovered refrigerant and labeled for that refrigerant (i.e., special cylinders for the recovery of refrigerant).
 Cylinders shall be complete with pressure relief valve and associated shut-off valves in good working order.
 Empty recovery cylinders are evacuated and, if possible, cooled before recovery occurs.

 The recovery equipment shall be in good working order with a set of instructions concerning the equipment that is at hand and shall be suitable for the recovery of flammable refrigerants.
 In addition, a set of calibrated weighing scales shall be

 available and in good working order.
 Hoses shall be complete with leak-free disconnect couplings and in good condition.
 Before using the recovery machine, check that it is in satisfactory working order, has been properly maintained and that any associated electrical components are sealed to prevent ignition in the event of a refrigerant release.
-Consult manufacturer if in doubt.
+Consult the manufacturer if in doubt.

 The recovered refrigerant shall be returned to the refrigerant supplier in the correct recovery cylinder, and the relevant Waste Transfer Note arranged.
 Do not mix refrigerants in recovery units and especially not in cylinders.
 If compressors or compressor oils are to be removed, ensure that they have been evacuated to an acceptable level to make certain that flammable refrigerant does not remain within the lubricant.
 The evacuation process shall be carried out prior to returning the compressor to the suppliers.
 Only electric heating to the compressor body shall be employed to accelerate this process.
 When oil is drained from a system, it shall be carried out safely.